-2) Simple tasks every homeowner should complete is regular yard maintenance.
-Raking leaves as they fall – especially in eavestroughs, and around interlocking stone will help prevent weeds next year.
+2) Simple task every homeowner should complete is regular yard maintenance.
+Raking leaves as they fall – especially in eavestroughs, and around the interlocking stone will help prevent weeds next year.

-3) Change your furnace filter at least once every 3 months—once a month during the winter and summer.
+3) As a homeowner, you should change your furnace filter at least once every 3 months—once a month during the winter and summer.
 And if you’re renovating?
 Every 2 weeks.
 If you and/or your family are experiencing symptoms related to poor indoor air quality, I would get a healthy home inspection that includes indoor air sampling.